 A merciless striker of the ball, Brendon McCullum could wind up a game within a blink of an eye with his explosiveness.
 As fierce as he was, he also was quite fearless and often danced down the track to the quickest of bowlers in world cricket.
 He fell just two hits shy of a major landmark in this list, finishing his international career with 398 sixes in 432 appearances.

-McCullum holds the apex spot in the list of most sixes in Test cricket, surpassing Adam Gilchrist during his breathtaking final hurrah.
-He scored 107 sixes in Tests, 200 in ODIs and 91 in T20Is, falling just short of another spectacular landmark of hitting three figures in all three formats.
+McCullum held the apex spot in the list of most sixes in Test cricket, surpassing Adam Gilchrist during his breathtaking final hurrah, before being overshadowed by England captain Ben Stokes.
+He has scored 107 sixes in Tests, 200 in ODIs and 91 in T20Is, falling just short of another spectacular landmark of hitting three figures in all three formats.

 He was “Boom Boom Afridi” for a reason.
 One of the most powerful and destructive batters in cricket history, Shahid Afridi thoroughly entertained the viewers with his unmatched ability to clear the boundary at will.
 He was the first cricketer to hit 400 sixes in international cricket.